spring-projects/spring-retry/README.md

 ## Building

-Requires Java 1.7 and Maven 3.0.5 (or greater)
+Spring Retry requires Java 1.7 and Maven 3.0.5 (or greater).
+To build, run the following Maven command:

 ```
 $ mvn install